kylereicks/picturefill.js.wp/readme.txt

 ####Wordpress Image Classes

-This plugin uses the default Wordpress image classes `size-{size}` and `wp-image-{image id}` as a source of information.
-It will not work effectively if these classes are removed.
+This plugin uses the default Wordpress image class `wp-image-{image id}` as a source of information.
+It will not work effectively if this class is removed.
 The original image will still be loaded, but it will not be responsive.
-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

 == Installation ==